Zearin/cucumber/content/cucumber/hooks.md

 > TODO: Important.
 Generalize.

-Cucumber provides a number of hooks which allow us to run blocks at various points in the Cucumber test cycle.
-You can put them in your `support/env.rb` file or any other file under the `support` directory, for example in a file called `support/hooks.rb`.
-There is no association between where the hook is defined and which scenario/step it is run for, but you can use tagged hooks (see below) if you want more fine grained control.
+Cucumber provides a number of Hooks which allow us to run blocks at various points in the Cucumber test cycle.
+You can put them in your `support/env.rb` file, or any other file under the `support` directory (for example, in a file called `support/hooks.rb`).

+There is no association between where the hook is defined and which Scenario or Step it is run for.
+But if you want more fine grained control, you can use tagged hooks (see below).

-All defined hooks are run whenever the relevant event occurs.
+All defined Hooks are run whenever the relevant event occurs.

 ## Scenario hooks

-`Before` hooks will be run before the first step of each scenario.
-They will run in the same order of which they are registered.
+`Before` hooks will be run before the first Step of each Scenario.
+They are run in the same order they are registered.

 ```ruby
 Before do